Nifty Nov futures trade at premium

-Reliance Industries, ICICI Bank and SBI were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Bajaj Finance and SBI were the top traded individual stock futures contracts in F&O segment of NSE.

 The November 2020 F&O contracts will expire on 26 November 2020.